 Switching to Normal doesn’t seem to offer much in the way of change (it’s perhaps a tad firmer), where Race stiffens the dampers to their most aggressive setting to reduce body roll almost completely, even on a tight circuit such as Luddenham.

 Interestingly, there’s a couple of large-ish bumps on the back part of the track which are taken flat.
-The Golf R was beautifully behaved over these.
+The Volkswagen Golf R was beautifully behaved over these.

 Race also sharpens throttle response, adds more weight to the steering, and quickens the shift pattern in the seven-speed dual-clutch transmission.
 You can almost get away with Race mode left in auto on track, but in the really tight stuff (that’s pretty much the whole circuit) it seemed to work more efficiently using the paddle shifters.